-Selected policy objective or selected Interreg-specific objective Selected specific objective Priority Axis Justification for selection P01 PA 1 Justification for the selection of PO1 A more Smart competitive and investmen Policy objective "Smarter Europe" is extremely important for the smarter Europe ts in development of the programme area due to insufficient development by promoting research, compared to EU countries and an uneven development among the three innovative and innovation participating countries.
-Although underdeveloped, all three countries have smart economic and a good basis for progress on this Policy Objective.
-Some of the key forces on transformation competitiv which future development can be based are the high share of SMEs in terms and regional ICT е of job creation and employment, high levels of Internet use in all three connectivity entrepren participating countries, a significant number of entrepreneurship and eurship development institutions and higher education institutions in the programme area.
-The development of the programme area in relation to the
+Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection 1.
+A more competitive and smarter Europe by promoting innovative and smart economic transformation and regional ICT connectivity RSO1.1.
+Developing and enhancing research and innovation capacities and the uptake of advanced technologies 1.
+Smart investments in research, innovation and competitive entrepreneurship Justification for the selection of PO1 PO1 is extremely important for the development of the programme area due to insufficient development compared to EU countries and an uneven development among the participating countries.
+Although underdeveloped, all three countries have a good basis for progress on this PO.
+Some of the key forces on which future development can be based are the high share of SMEs in terms of job creation and employment, high levels of Internet use, a significant number of entrepreneurship and development institutions and higher education institutions in the programme area.
+The development of the programme area in relation to the PO1 was recognized through opportunities for the development of projects related to research and innovation and competitiveness of SMEs.
+Justification for the selection of SO 1.1.
+Level of investment in research and technological development in the participating countries is still low.
+Private sector research and development is very limited, and cooperation between universities and industry is insufficient, resulting in low technology transfer.
+Also, there is a lack of practical research applicable in the private sector, exchange of experiences and positive practices within the private sector, and cross-sectoral cooperation on the